Cumbal Volcano

 Cumbal is a stratovolcano of the Caribe Terrane, located at the Nudo de los Pastos in Nariño, Colombia.
 It is the southernmost historically active volcano of Colombia and is together with Chiles and Azufral one of the few volcanoes of the Western Ranges.
 The volcano is dominated by andesites.

+On July 10, 2012, the Colombian Geological Service changed the activity level of the volcano from green to yellow, motivated by changes in the behavior of the volcanic edifice, a situation that still persists.

+At its feet is the Cumbal lagoon.

 Plane crash

-The volcano was the crash site of TAME Flight 120, which struck one of its sides while in a go-around approach to Tulcán on January 28, 2002.
+On January 28, 2002 TAME Flight 120 struck one of the sides of the volcano while in a go-around approach to Tulcán.
 There were no survivors among the 94 occupants.